 If you plan to seek educational accommodations under the ADA, read the instructions on the UMB Educational Support and Disability Services page, click on "Disability Disclosure and Reasonable Accommodations Application," and log in to complete the accommodations application form.
 This form will request a list of your classes so aim to complete it in late July or early August when you have received your fall class schedule.

 Requests for accommodations are evaluated by the University’s Office of Educational Support and Disability Services (OESDS).
 Maryland Carey Law implements the accommodations determined by the OESDS to be appropriate.
 Note: You must reapply for accommodations each semester that you will need them.
-Questions about applying for or receiving accommodations should be directed to Deborah Levi, Director of the Office of Educational Support and Disability Services, at firstname.lastname@example.org or (410) 706-5889.
+Questions about applying for or receiving accommodations should be directed to Heather Moore, Assistant Director of Educational Support and Disability Services, at firstname.lastname@example.org or (410) 706-5889.

 Campus Center and Athletic Facility